📖 Lecture 3—Functions and Events Handling

 After you understand the function, I recommend reading this chapter from the Eloquent JavaScript book.

-When we are inside a function, sometime we may want to refer to the current context by using the special variable this
+When we are inside a function, sometime we may want to refer to the current context by using the special variable this.
+But what is the thisactually pointing to?

 function foo() {